We're going in October.

 San Miguel is a popular destination for wealthy Mexicans and is a hot spot for retired Americans and Canadians - if retirees consider it safe enough to live, you'll be okay.

-The usual rules apply; don't be flashy and keep your cameras and cell phones locked up back at the hotel or out of sight while you're walking around. about 6 years ago
+The usual rules apply; don't be flashy and keep your cameras and cell phones locked up back at the hotel or out of sight while you're walking around. over 6 years ago